ChialiT/webview-connect-wallet-expo/README.md

+This project is not completed. please do not waste your time.

 # Universal Wallet Authentication Service

 A Next.js-based wallet authentication service designed for seamless WebView integration across iOS, Android, and Web platforms.
 Built with **wagmi** and **no WalletConnect SDK** to avoid upcoming fees.